Saychakr13/Music-Generator-Using-Char-RNN/README.md

 ### Requirements

-This code is written in Python 2, and it requires the [Keras](https://keras.io) deep learning library.
+This code is written in Python 2, and it requires the [Keras](https://keras.io) deep learning library.<b>
+Here char RNN has been used to generate music.

 ### Usage